secretstartups/handbook/communication/index.html.md

 ### Don't ask meeting attendees to pay attention

 There are too few hours in a week, so we expect each team member to [manage their attention](#you-are-the-manager-of-your-attention).
 If you're hosting a meeting, don't tell people to give you their attention or stop multi-tasking.
 Respect each team member's agency over their time.
-Instead of demanding attention, earn participants' attention by organizing and facilitating meetings, so that they are compelling to attendees.
+Instead of demanding attention, earn participants' attention by organizing and facilitating meetings so they are compelling to attendees.

 ### First post is a badge of honor